|

 Silurian Dry Lake - Find 2000.
 LL6.
 43.8 g.

-Superior Valley - Find.
+Superior Valley (SuV) - Find.
 Table compiled by Meteoritical Bulletin:

 001 SuV 001 2000 H5 3.4 g 86